iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wi.covid19.exposurenotifications___minted151008/report.md

 > Don't pay any attention to the ignorant Trump Hannity worshipers.
 This is a useful app that is intended to help protect you and others.<br> :date: __2021-01-01 01:08:54__

 > Took long enough<br> :date: __2020-12-31 14:12:35__

-> This app fits under the heading 'civil responsibility.'
-If you care about your family, neighbors and community, you will add this to your phone to help keep them and you safe until we can all get this virus under control.<br> :date: __2020-12-30 17:48:56__